 - Basic science studies show that PRP treatment may improve healing in many tissues.

-- Few clinical studies in humans show the effectiveness of PRP treatment for injuries and chronic conditions.
+- Clinical studies in humans are ongoing to show the effectiveness of PRP treatment for injuries and chronic conditions.

 - Anti-inflammatory medicines should be stopped before and after PRP treatment is given.